jianshen92/fastpage-js/_posts/2020-03-31-Odds-Or-Evens.md

-# Odd or Even?
-> You play a game of guessing the outcome of flipping two coins/frisbee.
-What should you guess?
+---

-- toc: true
+toc: true
+layout: post
 - badges: true
 - comments: true
+description: You play a game of guessing the outcome of flipping two coins/frisbee.
+What should you guess?
-- categories: [jupyter, game]
+categories: [markdown, game]
+title: Odd or Even?
+---

 ## Play the Game